netgroup-polito/frog4/docs/README_INSTALL.md

 ### Message bus (DoubleDecker Broker)
 The message bus (**broker**) used in the FROG4 architecture is the [DoubleDecker](https://github.com/Acreo/DoubleDecker) software.

-Clone the code and install the broker:
+Clone the code and install the broker (together its dependencies):

     $ git clone https://github.com/Acreo/DoubleDecker.git
     $ cd DobuleDecker